Jackgoers96/money-management/README.md

 ## Acknowledgements

-Thanks to Trilogy, Instructor Chris and the TAs Nathan and Phillip for all their help, as well as my Tutor Juan.
+Thanks to Trilogy, Instructor Chris and the TAs Nathan and Phillip for all their help, as well as my tutor Juan.